 Well, if you’re like me, you’d start to have a panic attack and go nuts immediately.
 But don’t worry.
-You’re not crazy and there’s nothing wrong with you.
-In fact, psychologists say that cluttered space is a trigger of stress and anxiety.
+You’re not crazy, and there’s nothing wrong with you.
+In fact, psychologists say that cluttered space triggers stress and anxiety.

-- Clutter makes us feel overwhelmed since it exposes us to a lot of unimportant stimuli, thereby causing our senses to work overtime.
+- Clutter makes us feel overwhelmed since it exposes us to a lot of unimportant stimuli.

 - It takes our attention away from things we should focus on.

-- It signals to our brains that our work is never finished.
+- It sends our brains a signal that our work is never finished.

 - It makes us think about how we’re going to tidy up all the mess.